samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Jeremy G. Siek, Manish Vachharajani
 DLS '08 Proceedings of the 2008 symposium on Dynamic languages, 2008

+##### Exploring the Design Space of Higher-Order Casts
+Jeremy Siek, Ronald Garcia, Walid Taha
+In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 17-31.
+Springer-Verlag, 2009.

 ##### Well-typed programs can’t be blamed
 Philip Wadler and Robert Bruce Findler
 In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 1–16.
 Springer-Verlag, 2009.